What is a worldwide tax system?

 The New Territorial Tax System in the United States

-As part of the TCJA, the new territorial tax system is now in place.
+As part of the TCJA, the new territorial tax system was implemented to encourage the repatriation of earnings from US corporations back to the US.
 This system, in general, excludes foreign-earned income from domestic taxation.

-Nonetheless, certain income types, such as passive income and foreign-earned capital gains, are not included.
-As such, the tax system is only partially territorial.
+Nevertheless, certain income types, such as passive and foreign-earned capital gains, are not included.
+As such, the territorial taxation system is only partially territorial.

 International Trend Towards Territorial Taxation

-Chile, Israel, Korea, and Mexico are the only OECD countries that operate fully worldwide tax systems for corporations.
+Chile, Israel, Korea, and Mexico are the only OECD countries still operating fully worldwide income tax systems for corporations.

 - Antigua and Barbuda Tax Guide